gmph/gmph.github.io/_drafts/2015-08-09-mentalhealth.md

 <h2 id="experience">1.
 My Experience of Depression and Anxiety</h2>

 When I talk to new people one of the things I now commonly ask  is if they have experienced any mental health issues and if they are happy.
 These questions – which started as a way for me to try to learn how to be happy myself and how to understand how I was feeling when affected by depression or anxiety – are now a routine part of me getting to know new people.
 I ask these questions because I understand (at least a little) what it is like to have an issue you feel like you can't talk about.
-I want to play my own small roll in normalising discussion about them.
+I want to play my own small role in normalising discussion about them.

 My own experience of mental health problems aren't something I can define easily, nor even something I understand well myself.
 Before I start, I would like to say that my conditions aren't near as difficult to live with as many others' and I have no major concerns about my physical health due to them.
 As much as I intend to keep this positive and helpful, I feel like some expression of my own experiences is needed.